 It is strongly recommended that students actively keep in regular contact with the supervisors of their exam a year before the examination.
 These meetings are necessary for the student to obtain a clear idea about the scope of the individual fields and to design a reading list in consultation with each field’s examiner.

-It is normally expected that all three fields are jointly examined during a period of a specified period of consecutive days in the months of October, January, or May.
+It is normally expected that all three fields are jointly examined during a specified period of 10 consecutive days in the months October or January.
 The individual examiner determines whether the written exam is in the sit-down or take-home format.
 The three separate written exams are then followed by a joint oral exam of about two hours with all three examiners.

 There are four possible outcomes of the General Examination: 1) pass and advance to doctoral candidacy; 2) fail and retake the Examination once; 3) pass, but at a low level and be advised to accept a terminal M.A.; 4) fail a second time and receive the terminal M.A.
 If in the course of the examination doubts are raised about the student’s ability to pursue doctoral research, the Director of Graduate Studies may seek the approval of the entire Department before a student may advance to candidacy or asked to withdraw from the program.